 Spring break is right around the corner!
 It’s not too late to plan a getaway.
 If you’re short on time, money or both, try one of these last-minute, but memorable, jaunts.

 Pensacola, Florida.
 “Pensacola, Florida has excellent beaches that likely aren’t as crowded, [or as expensive], as some of the more popular Florida cities for spring break, like Daytona Beach and Ft.
-Lauderdale,” says Andrew Schrage, co-owner of Money Crashers Personal Finance, who recommends their dolphin tours—“they have the largest artificial reef on Earth.”
+Lauderdale,” says Andrew Schrage, co-owner and CEO of Money Crashers, who recommends their dolphin tours—“they have the largest artificial reef on Earth.”

 Bozeman, Montana.
 “If you don’t mind the hit-or-miss conditions of spring skiing and prefer above-freezing temps while on the lifts, spring is a great time to plan a short getaway to a mountain resort town like Bozeman, Montana,” says Pickell.
 “A spring-break ski trip can be surprisingly affordable, especially if you avoid the weekends.”